StanfordGeospatialCenter/tooling_around/README.md

 ### Examples in Python Notebook

-This Colab Notebook shows examples of loading GeJSON from a Geoserver WFS, GeoJSON from a Stacks URL and loading a COG from a STACKS URL:
+This Colab Notebook shows examples of loading GeoJSON from a Geoserver WFS, GeoJSON from a Stacks URL and loading a COG from a STACKS URL:

 * importsinPython.ipynb in Github
 * [Live importsinPython.ipynb in Colab](https://colab.research.google.com/github/StanfordGeospatialCenter/tooling_around/blob/main/script_examples/importsInPython.ipynb)